The Two Synod Solution

 when present, alternatively preside in

 the session.
-When it may appear
+If it appears

 advisable for prudential reasons that